apache/apisix/docs/en/latest/how-to-build.md

 {"node":{...},"action":"get"}
 ```

-If the key you enter does not match the value of `apisix.admin_key` in `conf/config.yaml`, a response with a status code 401 will indicate that the access failed.
+If the key you entered does not match the value of `apisix.admin_key` in `conf/config.yaml`, a response with a status code 401 will indicate that the access failed.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes?api_key=wrong-key -i